Hazza3100/ReplitAio/README.md

 ・ 10 stars I will add a fork bot ✅

-・ 15 stars I will add a run bot
+・ 15 stars I will add a run bot ✅

-・ 20 Stars I will add something new and mega good
+・ 20 Stars I will add a like bot

 ・ 30  At this point I don't even know 😂
 ```